mikedisbrow/theflats-theme/README.md

 ***
 ### Color Schemes
 ##### The Flats
 *A dark theme, takes a lot from Oceanic Next and Material Dark.
-Fully supports HTML, CSS, JS, Markdown, GFM Markdown, JSON, YAML, with Bracket Highlighter, Sublime Linter, GitGutter, and WordHighlight all defined.
+Fully supports HTML, CSS, JS, Markdown, GFM Markdown, JSON, SCSS, LESS, YAML, with Bracket Highlighter, Sublime Linter, GitGutter, and WordHighlight all defined.
 Ruby, PHP, and Python are WIP but more than sufficient as-is.*

 I had thought about making a separate theme for Markdown & Markdown GFM, but instead just took the language from the [Markdown Editing](https://packagecontrol.io/packages/MarkdownEditing) package and defined everything in one `.tmTheme`.